Shania99/CH5170-Process-Optimization/README.md

 # CH5170: Process Optimization

-This repository contains work done as a part of the course taught by Prof. Sridharkumar Narasimhan at IIT Madras.
+This repository contains work done as a part of the course taught by Prof. Sridharakumar Narasimhan at IIT Madras.
 It primarily contains the programs used to complete the assignments and exams of the course.